bacebu4/blog/src/content/blog/node-experimental-specifier-resolution-removed.md

 description: Directory import '...' is not supported resolving ES modules imported from ...
 ---

 Since the end of 2023 Node V20 [will become](https://nodejs.dev/en/about/releases/) in Active LTS.
-After that you may feel temptated to upgrade for the new major release of runtime.
+After that you may feel tempted to upgrade for the new major release of runtime.
 And there're chances you will encounter such error

 ```
 Error [ERR_UNSUPPORTED_DIR_IMPORT]: Directory import '...' is not supported resolving ES modules imported from ...